Shiivraj24/Firely.co/README.md

 Users join a room with one of four roles: **judge**, **speaker**, **moderator** or **audience**.
 Pass `?role=` in the `/api/get-token` request to specify the role.
+Internally these are mapped to the default 100ms roles `host` and `guest` so tokens remain valid.
+The original role is stored as `app_role` inside the token.
 Judges can submit scores for speakers using the `/api/score` endpoint.